Stream Kayo FREE for 7 days

 You can also try out the WatchESPN app, which features live streams, on-demand content and replays of recent ESPN events.
-The app is available exclusively to Foxtel iQ Sports Pack subscribers for free.
+The app is available exclusively to Foxtel iQ Sports HD pack subscribers for free.
 All you need to do is download it from Google Play or the App Store and use your Foxtel ID and password to log in.

 ESPN is also available with Foxtel Now, the streaming service from Foxtel that allows you to watch channels live and enjoy content on demand.
 You can try it out free for 10 days and can cancel anytime since there are no lock-in contracts involved.

-Foxtel Now works with a variety of devices, including computers, smartphones, tablets, select Sony Android TVs, Telstra TV, Chromecast/Airplay, PS4 and the Foxtel Now Box.
+Foxtel Now works with a variety of devices, including computers, smartphones, tablets, select Sony Android TVs, Telstra TV, Chromecast/Airplay, PS4 and the Foxtel Now box.

 Watch ESPN with Fetch TV

 Both ESPN and ESPN2 are available with Fetch TV.
-They are part of the Vibe channel pack, which can be yours for just $6 extra per month.
+They are part of the Vibe channel pack, which can be yours for just $6 extra a month.
 However, the total price of your subscription will depend on whether you buy your Fetch box outright or subscribe through a broadband provider.